 - Women's-Specific Ski Boots

 - Choosing Skis and Bindings

 The weight of a ski boot makes a huge difference for comfort and maintaining energy throughout a day in the mountains.
-Whereas the typical weight of an alpine ski design can hover around a hefty 11 pounds per pair, an average backcountry model weighs around 7 pounds and can drop as low as 3 pounds for a ski mountaineering set.
-If travelling uphill comfortably and efficiently is the goal—without overly compromising on the descent—there are a number of excellent options in the 5 to 7-pound range.
+Whereas the typical weight of an alpine ski boot design can hover around a hefty 11 pounds per pair, an average backcountry model weighs around 6 pounds and can drop as low as 3 pounds for a ski mountaineering set.
+If traveling uphill comfortably and efficiently is the goal—without overly compromising on the descent—there are a number of excellent options in the 5 to 7-pound range.
 For short tours or strong riders who prioritize downhill performance (including sidecountry enthusiasts), you should have approximately 8 pounds and under for the pair as a good benchmark.
 When you creep above that point, uphill travel can become an uncomfortable and overly exhausting activity.